 Unusual Options Activity Insight: ProShares UltraPro S&P 500

-ProShares UltraPro S&P 500 (NYSE:UPRO) shares experienced unusual options activity on Friday.
-The stock price moved up to $122.1 following the option alert.
+On Thursday, shares of ProShares UltraPro S&P 500 (NYSE:UPRO) saw unusual options activity.
+After the option alert, the stock price moved up to $123.55.

 - Option Type: TRADE